mtuan93/remote-chess-game/README.md

 1) Make sure you install NodeJS

-2) After clone this project, run `npm install` to install express and socket.io
+2) After cloning this project, run `npm install` to install express and socket.io

+3) Use node app.js to start the application